david-fong/capswalk/dev-guide.md

 1. `pnpm install`.
 Make sure your shell doesn't have `NODE_ENV=production`.
 1. `pnpm run devinit`.
 1. `pnpm build`.
-    - Note that tsc may err on the first build after adding a css module class since css-modules-typescript-loader hasn't generated the .d.ts changes for the new class yet.
 1. To test off the local filesystem (no online-game capabilities), open `file://<path-to-project-root>/dist/client/index.html`.
 1. To test off a local server, do `pnpm start`.
     - Instead of the file protocol, load the site at `localhost`.